 Generalized anxiety can impact all aspects of your life.
 You might find that uncomfortable, looping thoughts and feelings keep you from focusing and staying present.
 Perhaps reasonable worries become magnified in your mind, or maybe what might be an appropriate reaction in the moment continues to cause you stress long after the threat has passed.
 For instance, you may worry about your child crossing the street well after he or she has crossed safely.
 GAD can be debilitating, causing you to worry most of the day, most days.
 You may have physical symptoms, too, such as muscle tension, TMJ, neck and back soreness, tension, irritability and jumpiness.
 You may feel alone, like you are the only person who worries this way.
 But, GAD is very common—and very treatable.

 There is often a genetic component to GAD, and you may notice similar symptoms in family members.
 In fact, you may even have become accustomed to worry as a way of life and not realize that things could be different.
 GAD can also be triggered by high-stress situations or bad experiences, and if you have found yourself suddenly overcome with worry, you may think, “I never used to be like this.”

-Constant worrying can prevent you from doing what you need to do.
+Constant worrying and living with anxiety can prevent you from doing what you need to do.
 It may be difficult to concentrate because you are constantly preoccupied.
 You may find that your mind is always moving, but that incessant worry takes the place of useful thinking.
 You may struggle at work due to concentration difficulties.
 In relationships, you may find that you have a hard time staying present.
 You may find that when worry pushes you into the future, it poisons the present moment.
 If all this sounds familiar, rest assured—there is hope.
 With generalized anxiety disorder treatment, you can learn to manage and even free yourself from anxiety and enjoy your life again.